By Nicole Mayer and Ivan Villegas

 When it was the defense’s turn to cross-examine the witness, Donato questioned whether Officer Rayls’ testimony was valid at all.

-“Nowhere in your report (does it) mention(s) his [Gamboa’s] mother telling you which bedroom is his correct?
+“Nowhere in your report (does it) mention(s) his [the accused’s] mother telling you which bedroom is his correct?
 You would agree with me that your recollection of the event was fresher in your mind when you wrote this report back in April 2018 than it is today when you testified?” said Donato.

 Officer Rayls responded to the latter with a flat “yes.”